-- 1. A pre-submission conference is required for any proposal that requires hearing examiner approval. - 2.
+- 1. The Director may require aA pre-submission conference-is required for any proposal that requires hearing examiner approval. - 2.
 For leases of overwater structures on state owned aquatic lands managed by Washington Dept. of Natural Resources (DNR), approval will be conditioned in accordance with state standards, including but not limited to buffer requirements.